 The Henry Viscardi Achievement Awards were established to honor the legacy and vision of The Viscardi Center’s founder, Dr. Henry Viscardi, Jr., who himself wore prosthetic legs.
 As one of the world’s leading advocates for people with disabilities he served as a disability advisor to eight presidents, from Franklin D. Roosevelt to Jimmy Carter.
 These international Awards, first bestowed in March 2013, recognize exemplary leaders in the disability community who have had a profound impact on shaping attitudes, raising awareness and improving the quality of life of people with disabilities.

-Nominations for the 2018 Henry Viscardi Achievement Awards are being accepted through October 1, 2018.
-We invite you to submit a nomination today.
+Nominations for the 2019 Henry Viscardi Achievement Awards are now being accepted.